Mitchell's Fold: Folklore

 As with most sites of this type, its true history is unknown.
 However, there is a traditional folkstory that a giant whose marvellous cow gave unlimited amounts of milk used the circle until a malicious witch milked the cow, using a sieve until it was drained dry, as a result of which it fled to Warwickshire where it became the Dun cow.
 As a punishment, the witch was turned into stone and surrounded by other stones to prevent her escaping.
 What became of the giant is unknown.

 Burl goes on to state that "An intriguing fact does exist however.
 Aerial photographs have revealed mediaeval ridge-and-furrow ploughmarks not only running up to the ring but also through it as though this 'prehistoric' megalithic ring might postdate the Middle Ages!"

 Other nearby prehistoric sites

-The only other known stone circle in Shropshire are the Hoarstones, only 1½ miles northeast of the Fold.
-Nearby but just outside Shropshire are the Whetstones, less than half a mile to the east of the Fold.
-So this area is a concentrated area of activity.
+The only other known stone circle in Shropshire is the Hoarstones, 1½ miles northeast of the Fold.
+Nearby but just outside Shropshire are the Whetstones, half a mile south of the Fold.
+So this is a concentrated area of activity.
 Nearly all the latter's stones were blown up in the 1860s; now there is only a collapse of stones.
-When the last stone was uprooted in 1870 charcoal and bones were seen in its hole.
+When the last stone was uprooted in 1870, charcoal and bones were seen in its hole.